kazubu/eipconf/README.md

 # EIP Configuration Tool

 This tool automates the configuration of GIF tunnels, VLANs, and bridges on a network interface based on a JSON configuration fetched from a specified URL.
-It supports dynamic updates, DNS resolution for destination hostnames, Slack notifications, and MTU settings for new interfaces.
+It supports dynamic updates, DNS resolution for destination hostnames, customizable Slack notifications, and MTU settings for new interfaces.

 ## Features